Medically reviewed on November 13, 2017.

 Do not share this medicine with another person, even if they have the same symptoms you have.

-While using hydrochlorothiazide and spironolactone, you may need frequent blood tests.
+While using Aldactazide, you may need frequent blood tests.

 This medication can cause unusual results with certain medical tests.
-Tell any doctor who treats you that you are using hydrochlorothiazide and spironolactone.
+Tell any doctor who treats you that you are using Aldactazide.

-If you need surgery, tell the surgeon ahead of time that you are using hydrochlorothiazide and spironolactone.
+If you need surgery, tell the surgeon ahead of time that you are using Aldactazide.
 You may need to stop using the medicine for a short time.

 If you are being treated for high blood pressure, keep using this medication even if you feel well.
 High blood pressure often has no symptoms.
 You may need to use blood pressure medication for the rest of your life.